 What is El Scorcho?

-Now in its seventh year, El Scorcho continues its ridiculously foolish tradition of staging an endurance run at midnight in North Texas in the middle of the summer.
+Now in its eighth year, El Scorcho continues its ridiculously foolish tradition of staging an endurance run at midnight in North Texas in the middle of the summer.
 El Scorcho brings you the best no-frills 50 km frolic in all of Fort Worth.
 There's also a 25 km option for those of you who aren't quite ready to step up to the plate.
 But you should.
 Because, really, what's the difference between 50 km and 25 km except twice the distance?
 In the end, it's up to you.
 Both runs take a certain fortitude.
 Or stupidity.
 Your call.

 When is El Scorcho?